agrewal/norm/README.md

 # norm
-Golang DB layer generator without needing an intermediate ORM layer.
-It allows you to write SQL, with some comment annotations.
+`norm` is a Golang DB layer generator.
+It generates code that doesn't make any assumptions about the intermediate model structs.
+It can bind to user provided structs, or generate code that doesn't depend on these.
+You write SQL, with some comment annotations.
 These annotations are used to generate the Golang code.

 ## Example
 Suppose you have the following SQL query which selects a given user from a